nolwarre/WDL-CI-actions/README.md

 ```

 ### CWL specific actions
+The example GitHub Actions for CWL are located in `.github/Workflows/cwl.yml`.
 CWL can be executed using cwltool with test inputs. cwltool can be installed with apt-get since it is an ubuntu environment.

 Python can be installed and executed with the prewritten action by GitHub.
 ```